tapio/live-server/README.md

 You can configure the port to be used by the server by adding the `--port=<number>` runtime option when invoking live-server, or by setting the `PORT` environment variable prior to running live-server.

+Additional parameters:

-Use parameter `--no-browser` to suppress automatic web browser launching.
+* `--no-browser` - suppress automatic web browser launching
+* `--quiet` - suppress logging
+* `--open=PATH` - launch browser to PATH instead of server root

 Usage from node